PingCAP-QE/Naglfar/README.md

 The disks maps custom names to exclusive disks, it's unnecessary if you do not need exclusive disks.
 All resources are allocated automatically, naglfar system will find machines for them.

-Now apply this file and checout result by `kubectl get trr test-tidb-cluster -n test-tidb-cluster`.
+Now apply this file and checkout result by `kubectl get trr test-tidb-cluster -n test-tidb-cluster`.

 ### Define Cluster Topology
 Once resource request is ready, you can define your cluster topology.